lorenz-liu/machine-learning-interviews/README.md

 **Characteristics of the ReLU Function:**

-1. **Non-Linearity:** While ReLU is a linear function for positive input values (\(x > 0\)), it introduces non-linearity to the network.
+1. **Non-Linearity:** While ReLU is a linear function for positive input values (\(x > 0\)), it introduces non-linearity to the network because its output is a piecewise linear function.
 This non-linearity is crucial for the ability of neural networks to learn complex patterns and representations.

 2. **Simplicity:** ReLU is computationally efficient and easy to implement.
 The function simply outputs the input if it is positive and zero otherwise.
 This simplicity contributes to the popularity of ReLU in neural network architectures.